KivalEvan/BeatSaber-JSMap/README.md

 ---

 > ⚠️ Work in progress.
 Breaking changes is to be expected.
+To be honest, would've started with v0.x
+> but it was usable and complete from the start with more features added on top.

 ---

 ## Features

-- **Zero-dependency:** No third-party library used in main with standard library being an exception.
+- **Zero-dependency:** No third-party module used in main with standard module being an exception.
 - **Latest Schema:** Supports both latest beatmap v2 and v3 including conversion.
   - Current schema version is v2.6.0 and v3.2.0 respectively.
+- **Wrapper Attribute:** Readable and cross-version class attribute for easy version transferring.
 - **Partial Creation:** Define beatmap object partially and let default fill the rest of fields.
-- **Mod Compatible:** Chroma, Noodle Extensions, and Mapping Extensions is supported out of the box.
+- **Mod Compatible:** Chroma, Cinema, Noodle Extensions, and Mapping Extensions is supported out of the box.
-  - All helpers and classes surrounding modded is only available in extensions category.
+  - All helpers and classes (excluding method) surrounding modded is only available in extensions category.
-- **Modularity:** All types, functions, and classes are exposed allowing for more functionality.
+- **Modularity:** Import only what you need, be it classes, functions, and types.
 - **Built-in Utility:** Relevant utilities including math, colour, easings, and more.
 - **Validator & Optimiser:** Customisable tool ensuring beatmap schema is valid to the game and optimised.

 ## Prerequisite

-- Deno 1.29.1 or latest
+- Deno 1.33.0 or latest
 - Basic JavaScript or TypeScript knowledge
-  - Library is entirely TypeScript, but for common use case you do not need in-depth knowledge.
+  - Module is entirely TypeScript, but for common use case you do not need in-depth knowledge.

 ## Getting Started